jscrane/uC-Makefile/README.md

 uC-Makefile
 ===========

-A Makefile for popular Microcontrollers supporting Energia (msp430 and lm4f boards) and Arduino-1.8.x (avr, esp8266 and esp32 boards).
+A Makefile for popular Microcontrollers supporting Energia (msp430 and tivac boards) and Arduino-1.8.x (avr, esp8266 and esp32 boards).

 If: